suzumi987/eazy-queue-mongo-ks/readme.md

 ### `add(data: T | T[])`

 Add data to the queue.
-You can pass a single item or an array of items.
+You can pass a single item or an array of items. in array is limit 100

 ### `process(callback: (data: T | undefined) => Promise<void>)`